 The 10 most expensive artists in the world are the following:

 - Leonardo Da Vinci

 - Amedeo Modigliani

 - Edward Hopper

-This is a list compiled based on auction results for single paintings.
+This list is compiled based on auction results for single paintings.

 The art world is as multi-facetted as mankind.
 There are so many styles and movements.
-There are countless media that are used to express artistic talent and all of it is wonderfully subjective and can only be beautiful in the eyes of the beholder.
+There are countless media that are used to express artistic talent.
+All of it is wonderfully subjective and can only be beautiful in the eyes of the beholder.

-The purchasing decision of any work of art should primarily be based on taste and preference because what is in style today, what is “trending” or which artist’s auction prices are enflamed right now are more likely than not going to change in five years, ten years or twenty years.
-If you’re going to collect art then you must listen to your own heart, your gut, your instinct and in the end you must be able to enjoy your painting rather than locking it away in a safe because it is too valuable and its a trophy you are too scared to loose.
+The purchasing decision of any work of art should primarily be based on taste and preference.
+Buying shouldn't be based on what is in style today.
+It doesn't matter what is "trending".
+You shouldn't care which artist's auction prices are enflamed.
+If you're going to collect art then you must listen to your own heart.
+Listen to your gut.
+Follow your instinct.
+In the end you must be able to enjoy your painting rather than locking it away in a safe.
+Art shouldn't be a trophy you are too scared to loose.
 We believe that what we do in life has to have meaning and has to bring us joy.
 That is the only real value we can acquire and that value will never be measurable in money or gold.

 Don't get me wrong, there is a monumental difference between buying art for your private collection and investing in art for a return on your money.
 One has everything to do with your emotive state and the other has nothing to do with it at all.